 - Retention of data: Webcams do not retain data.
 HiMama is used to document activities in child care programs so that reports on attendance, child health and development, and parent communications are securely retained and available for directors to manage operations.

 - Superseding communications: Webcams are for observation.
 HiMama supersedes many traditional communication methods, such as monthly newsletters, calendars, childcare program schedules, preschool daily reports, daycare menu plans and photo galleries with more relevant (child specific) and timely (daily) HiMama updates to parents.

 - Staff motivation: Webcams can create a stressful environment for ECEs who can come under constant scrutiny from watchful parents.
 HiMama, in contrast, allows ECEs to showcase their hard work and knowledge to parents by informing and educating them on their child’s activities.
 This situation often results in significant increases in staff recognition as parents see their hard work and professionalism.

 In summary, the purpose and benefits of HiMama technology are extremely different to that of webcam technology.
-While infant daily reports and toddler daily reports are, for example, core features that we provide to child care and early learning programs, our solution is much more than this.
+While infant daily reports are, for example, core features that we provide to child care and early learning programs, our solution is much more than this.
 Also, part of our mission is education, so if you’re interested in understanding these differences in more detail please don’t hesitate to contact us at email@example.com.